mne-tools/mne-python/doc/install/updating.rst

         grep "^>" | cut -d ' ' -f 2

+.. _installing_main:

 Installing the development version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. warning:: In between releases, function and class APIs can change without
+    warning.

 Sometimes, new features or bugfixes become available that are important to your research and you just can't wait for the next official release of MNE-Python to